 Optical Network Management Career Information

-BLS reported that job prospects for computer and network systems administrators is expected to increase by approximately 8% from 2014-2024.
-As of May 2015, the median annual wage for these positions was $77,810.
+BLS reported that job prospects for computer and network systems administrators is expected to increase by approximately 5% from 2018-2028.
+As of May 2018, the median annual wage for these positions was $82,050.
 High levels of employment of computer and network systems administrators were reported in telecommunications and computer systems design companies.
-The highest-paying states for this profession in 2015 were Maryland, Virginia and New Jersey.
+The highest-paying states for this profession in 2018 were Maryland, District of Columbia and New Jersey.